Blebot0/LightBT/README.md

-# MyBT: A Lightweight Implementation of Behaviour Tree for Common Tasks
+# LightBT: A Lightweight Implementation of Behaviour Tree for Common Tasks

 ## About Behaviour Trees
 Behaviour Tree is a directed rooted tree where the internal nodes are